Assistant Professor of Political Science

-- Interim Coordinator for the Political Science and Global Affairs program (2016-2017 academic year)
+- Interim Coordinator for the Political Science and Global Affairs programs (2016-2017 academic year)

 Selected Presentations and Workshops:

 - Presentation.
-March 2018.
+Ongoing Series.
 "Real Talk: An Honest Dialogue about American Politics" with Dr. David Contosta.
-Chestnut Hill College.
-Philadelphia, PA.
+Chestnut Hill College, Philadelphia, PA.

 - Presentation.
 November 2017.
 "What Does Donald Trump's Presidency Mean for the Rest of the World?" with Dr. Jacqueline Reich.
 Chestnut Hill College, Philadelphia, PA.

 - Presentation.
 November 2016.
 "The 2016 Presidential Election: A Millennial Call to Action?"
 Liberal Arts Multicultural Forum.
 Delaware Valley University.
 Doylestown, PA.

 - Paper Presentation.
 April 2016.
 "Should the Philadelphia Property Tax System Be Modified?" with Dr. John F. McDonald.
 Pennsylvania Political Science Association Conference.
 Shippensburg University.
 Shippensburg, PA.

 Other Academic Information: